-Michigan auditor to review accuracy of nursing home deaths - News Break
+Michigan Auditor To Review Accuracy Of Nursing Home Deaths - News Break

-LANSING, MI (AP)-- Michigan auditors will review the accuracy of the number of coronavirus deaths linked to nursing homes and other long-term care facilities.
+From the Associated Press — Michigan auditors will review the accuracy of the number of coronavirus deaths linked to nursing homes and other long-term care facilities.
 Auditor General Doug Ringler agreed to conduct a comprehensive study at the request of House Oversight Committee Chairman Steven Johnson.
-Johnson is among Republican lawmakers who've questioned if there is an undercount, and who've criticized Democratic Governor Gretchen Whitmer for letting hospitalized COVID-19 patients return to nursing homes.
-There is no direct evidence the policy led to infections.www.wnmufm.org
+Johnson is among Republican lawmakers who’ve questioned if there is an undercount and who’ve criticized Democratic Gov. Gretchen Whitmer for letting hospitalized COVID-19 patients return to nursing homes.
+There is no direct evidence the policy led to infections.
+Michigan says 5,680 long-term care residents and 77 staff have died, accounting for 29% of nearly 19,800 confirmed COVID-19 deaths.www.wirx.com

 Comments / 0